vecchioBlister/chalk/docs/Commands.md

 	c       =       a+b+5

 Note that foreach will preserve the lazy assignment, while adding the operation at the end.

+You can add `&` at the beginning of the equation, to use lazy assignment on all variables.

 ## Variables